dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-I think the I think another big point I think ok so in reference to the viewers wondering or the listeners wondering about oligarchies and stuff like that I think a lot of the oligarchy
+I think another big
+point so in reference to the
+viewers wondering or the listeners wondering about oligarchies and stuff like that I think a lot of the oligarchy